isomerpages/nea-cfhp/pages/Frequently Asked Questions.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>You may show the retailer your digital NRIC through the Singpass mobile
-app, or any recent utility bills or documents that show both your name and registered residential address.
+app, or any recent utility bills or documents that displays both your name and registered residential address.
 The address displayed on the voucher should match the address displayed on your digital NRIC, or bills/documents.</p>
 </div>